AlmostBearded/GodotDebugDraw/README.md

 # Overview

-This addon add support for drawing shapes on the screen for various (mostly debugging) purposes.
+This addon adds support for drawing shapes on the screen for various (mostly debugging) purposes.

-Currently there's only support for drawing 2D drawing but I'll be extending this as I need it.
+Currently there's only support for 2D drawing but I'll be extending this as I need it.
 Send me your feature requests and I'll see what I can do.

 # Installation

 You need to put the contents of this repository into your project's `addons` folder (usually a folder called `addons` in the root of your project).